mediquo/docs-sdk/docs/sdk/widget/methods.md

 - `accessToken`: Access Token issued by mediQuo server to authenticate your patient.
 Check more on how to [authorize patients](/docs/sdk/widget/authentication).
 If you want to skip this option completely, you can omit this value and a registration form will be displayed in order to create a temporal user.

+- `show` Optional.
+Default: 'always'.
+  Use this option to customize the visibility of the widget.
+Options available are `always`, `withSessionActive` and `onlyIfAvailable`.
 - `theme` Optional.
 Default: {}
   Use this option to customize the widget to match your organization colors.
 You can find more about widget [customization](/docs/sdk/widget/customization).